 Pink eye is something different.
 It is a viral or bacterial infection of the eye tissue.
 It’s called infectious conjunctivitis.
 It usually starts in one eye and can spread easily to the other eye within a day or two.
 This eye condition is easily transmitted from person to person.
 But it is usually not a serious health risk if diagnosed right away.

-What Are the Signs of Eye Allergies?
+What Are the Signs and Symptoms of Eye Allergies?

-The common symptoms of eye allergies are:
+The common signs and symptoms of eye allergies are:

 - Burning feeling